Loading...

 Yes, a user guide is available here for download on opensourcerisk.org.

 ORE is written in C++.
 ORE consists of three libraries (QuantExt, OREData and OREAnalytics) and a command line application that demonstrates how ORE’s functionality can be used.
-QuantExt uses C++98 in line with QuantLib and to facilitate migrating code from QuantExt to QuantLib over time.
-The Data and Analytics libraries use C++11 for convenience.
+The Data and Analytics libraries use C++20.

 ORE is unique in that that it is based on the wealth of methods provided by QuantLib, a peer reviewed pricing library that has evolved over 15 years.
 We try to avoid reinventing the wheel where possible.
 ORE is written in C++ with both model validation and production environemts in mind.
-ORE comes with a user guide, tests and examples, and the sponsor is committed to grow ORE quickly into Inflation, Credit, Equity and Commodity space.
+ORE comes with a user guide, tests and examples, and has grown quickly into Inflation, Credit, Equity and Commodity space.

-We are convinced that ORE can be adapted and integrated by experienced professionals.
-Of course, Quaternion can assist and are able to accelerate implementation and adaptation timelines.
+Yes, ORE can be adapted and integrated by experienced professionals.
+Of course, our team of experts can assist and are able to accelerate implementation and adaptation timelines.

 Getting Started